usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 2) Public Read only - The record will be available for public access but the users will only be able to view it and cannot edit it
 3) Public Read/Write - The record will be available for public access and everyone having access to the record can edit it as well

-This is from here the user can change the access settings for both default (limited to few objects like Account and Contract, Contact, Case, Opportunity) and all custom objects.
-Also from here, a user can define rules based on which the sharing settings will apply and only those records will be shared which matches the defined rules.
 For viewing sharing settings and to create rules, you can navigate to Setup > Settings > Security > Sharing Settings.
+From here, the user can change the access settings for both default (limited to few objects like Account and Contract, Contact, Case, Opportunity) and all custom objects.
+Also a user can define rules based on which the sharing settings will apply and only those records will be shared which matches the defined rules.

 <img src="/assets/View sharing settings.png">